 About the Khalifa International Award for Date Palm and Agricultural Innovation:

-The Khalifa International Date Palm and Agricultural Innovation Award was established with the aim of promoting and encouraging agricultural innovation and date palm research studies and their spread in the world, and appreciating those who have made significant contributions in this field from individuals and institutions.
+The Khalifa International Date Palm and Agricultural Innovation Award were established with the aim of promoting and encouraging agricultural innovation and date palm research studies and their spread in the world, and appreciating those who have made significant contributions in this field from individuals and institutions.
 The award was designed to contribute to stimulating experts, researchers, scientists and farmers to innovate and develop the agricultural sector.

 The Khalifa International Award for Date Palm and Agricultural Innovation is an independent and neutral award granted annually to prominent scientists and producers, influential personalities and institutions, which has contributed to the research and development of the agricultural sector and date palm.